2023 Solar Incentives Guide for Waukee, IA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: You may be able to sign a net metering agreement with your Waukee utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then subtract this value from your utility bill each month.
+• Net Metering: You can sign a net metering contract with your Waukee utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+They will then deduct this value from your utility bill each month.

 Best National Provider